adaksuman/genapp/doc/plugins.rst

 ----------------

 A plugin is a directory that contains a setup script.
 The setup script must be named "setup" and located in the root plugin directory.
+It must be executable.

 The plugin directory may contain other files used by the plugin during setup.
 These commonly include: